ForAug: Mitigating Biases in Image Classification via Controlled Image Compositions

-We introduce \schemename, a data augmentation designed to enhance Transformer training by embedding spatial invariances--which Transformers would otherwise need to learn implicitly--directly into the training data. \schemename comprises two distinct stages: Segmentation and Recombination.
-Both stages are illustrated in \Cref{fig:method}.
+We introduce \schemename, a data augmentation designed to enhance training by embedding spatial invariances, which ViTs would otherwise need to learn implicitly, directly into the training data. \schemename comprises two distinct stages: Segmentation and Recombination.
+Both are illustrated in \Cref{fig:method}.